 This is where I've found my greatest personal growth and aliveness, and found the most thorough way of understanding the human being I've ever come across.

-I thought the ecosystem's needs, the needs of my physically abusive then-boyfriend, and my future career's needs, were all more important than my own body and soul.
-I even pursued better health not simply from a desire to feel good, but from a desire to fix myself, to correct what was wrong with me.
+I was thinking that the ecosystem's needs, the needs of my physically abusive then-boyfriend, and my future career's needs, were all more important than my own body and soul.
+I was even pursuing better health not simply from a desire to feel good, but from a desire to fix myself.
+To correct what was wrong with me.

-It was the youth leaders of the last few years that called me back.
-I'd never abandoned my love for life on Earth, but by the time I moved to this permaculture homestead in a tiny, remote town, I'd switched my goal from "sustainable society" to "somebody surviving."
+It was the youth leaders of the last few years who called me back.
+I'd never abandoned my love for life on Earth.
+But by the time I was 32, moving with my husband and two young kids to a permaculture homestead in a land of piñon and juniper trees, where we would live for the next 7 years - I'd switched my goal from "sustainable society" to "somebody surviving."

 The younger generation said, "We need more from you."